 ** On your invitation, ask each guest to bring a bottle of wine that fits your party’s theme — reds under $15.00, or Northwest Pinot Noirs, etc.)

-Here are a few other wine tasting party invitations that we love, available from our friends at Tiny Prints:
+Here are a few other wine tasting party invitations that we like, available from our friends at Amazon.com:

 Wine Tasting Party Tips